learn-co-curriculum/node-http-headers/README.md

 ```

-## response Headers
+## Response Headers

 When it comes to sending back the response, it's a good idea to write response headers.
-As mentioned before, clients will work more intelligently with out content when our servers provide proper response headers.
+As mentioned before, clients will work more intelligently without content when our servers provide proper response headers.
 For the same reason, we also want to send back the appropriate status code.

 There are four categories of status codes: